BlueBrain/Brayns/README.md

 ### braynsViewer application

-The braynsViewer application is executed in a similar fashin as the braynsService app:
+The braynsViewer application is executed in a similar fashion as the braynsService app:

     $ braynsViewer --plugin braynsCircuitExplorer --plugin braynsCircuitInfo